albertsango-Trimble/CrossSectionChecker/README.md

   level.
-- From the two (x, y) endpoints, the extension computes a horizontal unit normal perpendicular to the line (`directionZ` is always 0, keeping the plane vertical) and calls `viewer.addSectionPlane(plane)` with that normal and the line's midpoint as the position.
+- From the two (x, y) endpoints, the extension computes a horizontal unit normal perpendicular to the line (`directionZ` is always 0, keeping the planes vertical) and calls `viewer.addSectionPlane([nearPlane, farPlane])` with **two** opposing planes offset by half the slice thickness on either side of the line's midpoint, so only the thin slab between them stays visible (see "Slice thickness" above).
 - The alignment CSV is parsed client-side, converted to millimeters, and stored in `localStorage`.
 Moving the chainage slider interpolates a point and local tangent direction along the alignment's polyline, then